 Arts Integration: Resource Roundup

-All points of arts integration -- from implementation in the classroom and engaging students, to linking the arts with core curriculum -- are covered in this roundup of useful Edutopia blogs, articles, and videos.
-(Updated 10/2013)
+All points of arts integration — from benefits and implementation to linking the arts with core curriculum — are covered in this roundup of useful Edutopia blog posts, articles, and videos.

 Linking Arts and Core Curriculum

 - Arts Integration or Arts and Crafts?: Explore five guidelines to help prevent arts integration in the content classroom from simply becoming arts-and-crafts time.
 (Edutopia, 2015)

 - 10-Minute Plays: Performing Arts in the History Classroom: Turn an upcoming unit into a personally relevant experience by asking students to create ten-minute plays for an authentic audience.
 (Edutopia, 2015)

 - Literacy Through Photography for English-Language Learners: Support literacy by engaging ELLs with creating, identifying, and narrating through photographs.
 (Edutopia, Updated 2015)

 - 8 Ways to Use Music in the Language Arts Classroom: Browse ideas for bringing music into a core subject like English language arts; for example: use commercial jingles to teach persuasive writing techniques.
 (Edutopia, 2014)

 - Culinary Arts Integration: 12 PBL Activities Students Can Sink Their Teeth Into: See how the study and preparation of food can be used within cross-curricular projects in math, chemistry, social studies, history, or language arts.
 For more about arts-integrated PBL, read "Project-Based Learning as a Context for Arts Integration."
 (Edutopia, 2014)